mouth abscess symptoms causes types treatment

 A retropharyngeal abscess is a type of abscess that develops in the rear of your throat.
 When the lymph nodes in the back of your throat get infected, an abscess occurs.

-Symptoms of Mouth Abscess
+Symptoms of Abscess

 Symptoms of deeper skin abscesses or those inside your body are less visible.
 Some symptoms are related to the damaged bodily part.